chrsnikhil/GitlabAnalyserFrontend/README.md

 We welcome contributions!
 Please see the contributing guidelines in each repository for details.

-## 📄 License

-This project is licensed under the [Specify License, e.g., MIT License] - see the LICENSE file in each repository for details.

 ## 📫 Contact

 For questions or support, please contact chrsnikhil@gmail.com.